Video City (Australia): Decline

 Video City's demise is largely attributed to the widespread use of illegal digital downloads and the adoption of online streaming services.
 The world-wide decline of the video rental shop began in the mid 2000s.
 The industry was initially affected by peer-to-peer file sharing networks such as Limewire and The Pirate Bay which facilitated the distribution of pirated digital video content, and later from the launch of streaming services including Netflix, Stan, ABC iview and SBS On Demand in Australia.
 As video distribution was a third party business operating brick and mortar stores, Video City, along with video rental businesses including Video Ezy and Blockbuster Video, were unable to shift their business model into the online sphere.
 The passing of founder Terrance Ewing in January 2015 is also attributed to the company's loss of direction.

 The Tasmanian Video City stores momentarily profited during the 2016 Tasmanian energy crisis, when the failure of Basslink caused prolonged internet outages across the island.

 However the renascence was short-lived and flagship stores began to cease trading; the Burnie location closed in 2017, followed by the Launceston store in 2018.

 After selling its catalogue of over 30,000 video titles, their final location at New Town closed in August 2019.

 Marketing

-Video City is well remembered in Tasmania for its sound branding in radio and television commercials, featuring the jingle "Good Times", developed by marketing agency Vision 2000 in the 1990s.
+Video City became well known in Tasmania for its distinctive sound branding used in both radio and television campaigns during the 1990s.
+Its memorable jingle, "Good Times", was developed by marketing agency Vision 2000 and closely resembled the 1989 hit "Good Thing" by Fine Young Cannibals.